szkkteam/scons_utils/README.md

    - Build: Driver 3 - As library
    - Build: App - as executable

+- Dependencies has to be clarified and maintained by every library.
+This means, for example, App is know Driver1, Driver2 and Driver3 as dependencies.
+Driver1 know HAL as dependencies, Driver2 know HAL as dependencies, but the build system has to check that, if HAL is already built and the build is up-to date, then there is no need to build it again.

+- Dependencies has to be tracked as git repos also.
+If one dependency is not present, the build system has to clone it, switch to the correct branch/commit then it need to start the build as stated above. for example: deps.json

+- run_scons is an alias command.
+It will wrap the following: $(PYTHON_PATH)/$(PATHON_EXEC) -tt $(SCONS_PATH)/$(SCONS_EXEC) -f $(SCONS_UTILS_PATH)/main.scu --site-dir=$(SCONS_UTILS_PATH) --project_path=
+- running this command will looks like this: run_scons App/ which is actually translated to :
+$(PYTHON_PATH)/$(PATHON_EXEC) -tt $(SCONS_PATH)/$(SCONS_EXEC) -f $(SCONS_UTILS_PATH)/main.scu --site-dir=$(SCONS_UTILS_PATH) --project_path=App/

 - git clone bash_repo
 - git clone cmake_utils